tmurakami/mockito4k/README.md

 - or(T?, T?)
 - not(T?)

-To directly use ArgumentMatchers/AdditionalMatchers methods, use 'by' function.
+To directly use ArgumentMatchers/AdditionalMatchers methods, use `by` function.
 This function prevents causing NullPointerException when using these matchers for function that only accepts non-null parameter.
 ```kotlin
 import org.mockito.AdditionalMatchers.geq